Master2022E/OnionRTC-experiment/Deployment/Ansible/Readme.md

 ## Git pull and install Pip requirements

 To pull the latest code the ssh keys must be distributed first.
-Here after is it possible to pull the latest version of the main branch.
-The script will also install the pip requirements defined in the root requirements file.
+Afterwards it is possible to pull the latest version of the main branch.
+The script will also install the pip requirements defined in the requirements file located in the root folder.

 ```shell
 ansible-playbook playbooks/updateGit.yaml